o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 meshComponents = meshComponentOutcome.GetValue()
 meshComponent = meshComponents[0]

-# test for a mesh component exists on the enity
+# test for a Mesh component exists on the enity
 hasComponent = azlmbr.editor.EditorComponentAPIBus(bus.Broadcast, 'HasComponentOfType', entityId, meshComponentTypeId)

 if (hasComponent):